spsforks/QB64-Wiki/NOT.md

 ## Example(s)

-*Example 1:* Alternating between two conditions in a program loop.
+Alternating between two conditions in a program loop.

 ```vb
 DO